QuantumBFS/QuDiffEq.jl/docs/src/tutorial/nlin.md

 For efficient simulation, the mapping has to be *sparse* in nature.
 In general, the functions ``f_i``will not be measure preserving i.e. they do not preserve the norm of their arguments.
 In that case, the operator needs to be adjusted by appropriately multiplying its elements by  ||z|| or ||z||^2.

 To actually carry out the simulation, we need to build a hermitian operator containing ``A``.
 A well-known trick is to write the hamiltonian ``H =−iA\otimes|1⟩⟨0|+iA^† ⊗|0⟩⟨1|`` (this is von Neumann measurement prescription).  is simulated (using Taylor Truncation method).
 The resulting state is post-selected ``|1\rangle`` on to precisely get the what we are looking for.
+## QuLDE

-- `QuLDE`: Linearises the differential equation at every iteration.
+Linearises the differential equation at every iteration.

 The system is linearised about the point ``(x^{*},y^{*})``.
 We obtain the equation,
 ```math